14 Multivariate Regression

 #> 0.432

-It turns out that pitchers, afraid of HRs, will sometimes avoid throwing strikes to HR hitters.
-As a result, HR hitters tend to have more BBs and a team with many HRs will also have more BBs.
+It appears that pitchers, afraid of HRs, will sometimes avoid throwing strikes to HR hitters.
+As a result, HR hitters tend to have more BBs, and a team with many HRs will also have more BBs.
 Although it may appear that BBs cause runs, it is actually the HRs that cause most of these runs.
 We say that BBs are confounded with HRs.
 Nonetheless, could it be that BBs still help?
 To find out, we somehow have to adjust for the HR effect.
 Regression can help with this as well.

-14.3.1 Understanding confounding through stratification
+15.3.1 Understanding confounding through stratification

 A first approach is to keep HRs fixed at a certain value and then examine the relationship between BB and runs.
 As we did when we stratified fathers by rounding to the closest inch, here we can stratify HR per game to the closest ten.
 We filter out the strata with few points to avoid highly variable estimates and then make a scatterplot for each strata: